If edible flowers sounds weird to you, you’re not alone. Most of us don’t grow up eating flowers… or do we?

 • 1/2 teaspoon dried lavender

-• 8 cups red and green oak leaf lettuce or other mixed salad greens, washed and dried
+• 8 cups red and green oak leaf lettuce greens, washed and dried (or use mixed salad greens of choice)

 • 4 slices red onion